Financial instability can take a toll on your mental health. Here’s how you can add some certainty to an uncertain time.

 “If you don’t have a clear strategy of how your money can align to your life, then you will have stress,” says Riley Poppy, behavioral financial adviser and founder of Ignite Financial Planning.
 “Developing strong financial habits are a keystone that can help bring together other areas in your life.”

 With that in mind, here are five productive ways to manage financial stress and build a positive relationship with your money.

 A budget is one of the simplest tools you can use to alleviate financial stress, but it’s one many people do without.
 Creating a workable, realistic budget is especially important if money stress is due to a loss of income because you’ve been laid off or your hours have been cut at work.

 Creating a budget doesn’t have to be complicated.
 A basic budget just involves comparing your expenses to what you earn to determine how much you save and spend each month.

 Budgeting apps can make tracking expenses easier so you can determine where you can reduce or eliminate spending to save money.
 You can also save by negotiating bills, says consumer savings expert Andrea Woroch.

-These are small but actionable things you can do to lower bills that can have a big impact on alleviating stress, says Woroch.
+These are small but actionable things you can do to lower bills that can have a big impact on alleviating stress, according to Woroch.

 2. Create a plan to reduce debt